Writing and Teaching

 I work one on one via phone and Skype, as well as in workshop settings.
 I support my students, whether they are just beginning to explore writing for personal enrichment or whether they become published writers.
 I love the process of introducing readers to the richly dynamic tradition of literature, from across time and across cultures, from the narrative to the experimental.
 In classes and tutorials, we talk about and analyze meaning, technique, and writing strategies.
 I encourage those who work with me to broaden their knowledge and to challenge themselves.
 I offer assignments as well as work with those who have in mind specific projects.

 Writers consult me about individual poems, as well as manuscripts.
-I have supported fiction writers as well as poets, written website materials, articles for commercial magazines, proposals, as well as book reviews based on client requests.
+Based on client requests, I have supported fiction writers as well as poets, written website materials, articles for commercial magazines, proposals, as well as book reviews.

 Teaching Experience & Awards